 On the other hand, it happens that because of several socioeconomic factors, many mangas and animes of the second half of the 20Th century have an extraordinary variety of points of view compared to what we have had in the official media for the last decades.

 And at the end of the day, that variety of referents and points of view makes you think much wider and, hopefully, help you make the right decisions in your life, or at least understand where you are and where is realistic to try to go; you may also get lost, but at least you have a map to try to find your way ;-)

-As people uses to say in Cape Verde "the worst of poverty is inside your head".
+As Cape Verdean people like to say: "the worst of poverty is inside your head".